roboakley01/Expected-Possession-Value-Prevented/README.md

 The metric, Expected Possession Value prevented (EPVp) is calculated as the difference between predicted EPV added and actual EPV added.
 $$ EPVp = (predicted EPV added) - (EPV added)$$
 # The code:
 The files Skillcorner_IO_pub, ext_EPV_model_training_pub, and Get_1v1s_pub contain the code used to train the model and generate the data used in the presentation given at ASI.
 A longer blog post is in the works to explain this work and explore it further.
-The slides of the presentation are available on this page, and a youtube video of the presentation will be available soon.
+The slides of the presentation are available on this page.